Frequently Asked Questions

 Is bankruptcy common among Australians?

-There are on average approximately 80 people per day declaring bankruptcy in Australia.
+Last financial year there were 27058 cases of Personal Insolvency in Australia.
 So don't think that you will be alone in this.
 The Bankruptcy Act of Australia is there to give people like yourself a chance to wipe the slate clean.

 Can I keep my assets?